YasuniChamodya/Monitoring-Kafka/README.md

 # Monitoring-Kafka

-<p>Set up Kafka monitoring on a Grafana dashboard using Prometheus.
-Use Prometheus to pull metrics from Kafka and then visualize the important metrics on a Grafana dashboard (You can refer this blog post or this YouTube video for complete tutorial).</p>
+Set up Kafka monitoring on a Grafana dashboard using Prometheus.
+Use Prometheus to pull metrics from Kafka and then visualize the important metrics on a Grafana dashboard (You can refer [this blog post](https://www.blogger.com) or [this YouTube video](https://www.youtube.com) for complete tutorial).
 <div>
 <h6 align="center">Overall Process</h6>
 <p align="center">